 Duane is the Chairman of Rinicare.
 He is a business and finance graduate of the University of Notre Dame in the US and has 30 years’ experience of working in the healthcare industry.
 Throughout his career he has specialised in building and developing strong teams, recognising emerging opportunities in markets and building programmes and products to successfully fill those opportunities.
 From 2015 to 2017, he was the Managing Director at EMIS Health, the global HealthTech software and services business.
 Prior to that, he was the CEO of InferMed, having joined the Board in May 2007, leading it through to its successful trade exit in 2015.
 He was also the General Manager of Misys Healthcare Systems International Ltd, with responsibility for the company’s operations outside of North America.
 His successful track record of global commercial leadership is now being shared with HealthTech SMEs and mid-market companies through advisory and NED roles.

 Anthony is the Managing Director at Rinicare.
-He has nearly 20 years’ experience in commercialising state-of-the-art machine learning algorithms as software and service in Healthcare.
+He has over 20 years’ experience in commercialising state-of-the-art machine learning algorithms as software and service in Healthcare.
 His career spans both medical and technology sectors having gained significant experience working with several cutting-edge digital entertainment and healthcare organisations.
-He also holds a PhD in machine learning.
+He also holds a PhD in computer vision and machine learning from the University of Manchester.
 [Read more...]

 Stuart is the Chief Medical Officer (CMO) at Rinicare, academic clinical lecturer in cardiovascular surgery at the University of Manchester, and fellow of the Royal College of Surgeons.
 He received a MBChB (Honours) in 2007 by the University of Manchester, MRCS in 2010 by the Royal College of Surgeons of England and PhD in 2014 by the University of Manchester.
 Over the last years, he has developed multiple predictive models for real-time Early Warning Score (EWS) and prediction of the likelihood of an improvement or deterioration in this score, which forms the basis of the IRIS algorithms.
 He has conducted research in analysis of patient data and clinical decision-making tools and has more than 40 publications including 25 peer reviewed original articles, two National reports and two book chapters.